 Bill of Rights Day

-Tim Lynch, director of Cato's project on criminal justice, has posted an extensive related piece on Cato's blog, detailing the vulnerabilities our safeguards face and the government's intrusion into what our Founders and Constitution Framers intended to be some of our most precious individual rights.
+Tim Lynch, former director of Cato's project on criminal justice, posted an extensive related piece on Cato's blog, detailing the vulnerabilities our safeguards face and the government's intrusion into what our Founders and Constitution Framers intended to be some of our most precious individual rights.

 Read the Documents